Technical Privacy Metrics: a Systematic Survey: How to Select Suitable Privacy Metrics

 We also observed that different privacy domains make different assumptions about the adversary.
 For example, time-based metrics in communication systems measure the time until the adversary's success, whereas time-based metrics in location privacy measures the time until the adversary's confusion.
 This is a fundamental difference, and it is not obvious which flavor of the assumption holds in other privacy domains.

 Care must be taken when choosing metrics that do not consider an adversary model.
-For example, most similarity/diversity metrics such as $k$-anonymity (Section~\ref{sec:metrics:similarity}) compute the level of privacy depending only on properties of the data.
+For example, most data similarity metrics such as $k$-anonymity (Section~\ref{sec:metrics:similarity}) compute the level of privacy depending only on properties of the data.
 However, if the adversary happens to have relevant prior knowledge, the privacy level indicated by $k$ is no longer accurate.

 We found few metrics that explicitly consider the resources an adversary has to expend in order to succeed.
-Aside from time-based metrics, the only other metric considering resources is probability of path compromise (Section~\ref{metric:probability-of-path-compromise}), where bandwidth and the number of nodes are the constrained resources.
+Aside from time-based metrics, the only other metric considering resources is probability of compromising a communication path (a variant of the adversary's success rate, see Section~\ref{metric:probability-of-path-compromise}), where bandwidth and the number of nodes are the constrained resources.
 Resource-based metrics are an interesting area for future research, which means that if we consider a resource-constrained adversary, we will have to create new metrics.

+Lastly, it is important to consider which type of sensitive information the adversary aims to reveal, i.e. either user identities or properties, and to select metrics that are able to measure the relevant aspect.